mutabazi-bruno/Widget-Presentation/README.md

-# Meal Filter – Chip Demo
+# FilterChip Widget Demo

-A Flutter app showcasing the use of Material Chips for filtering a list of meals by dietary tags.
+A Flutter app demonstrating the use of the FilterChip widget to filter meals by dietary tags.

-## Features

-- Filter meals by diet (Vegetarian, Vegan, High-Protein, Gluten-Free, Low-Calorie)
-- Interactive chip selection for easy filtering
-- Responsive UI with Material Design
-- Meal list updates in real-time based on selected filters

-## Screenshots
+## How to Run

-_Add screenshots here if available._

-## Getting Started

 1. Clone the repository:
 	```